MuffinsThaCat/wasi-nft/README.md

-# Filesystem Digital Assets
+# WASI-NFT: Filesystem Digital Assets

 A browser-based application for creating, managing, and verifying unique digital assets stored directly in your filesystem.
-Built with the [WASI-fs-access](https://github.com/GoogleChromeLabs/wasi-fs-access) technology for secure filesystem access from the browser.
+Built with the [WASI-fs-access](https://github.com/GoogleChromeLabs/wasi-fs-access) technology for secure filesystem access from the browser and [Lit Protocol](https://litprotocol.com/) for decentralized access control and key management.

 ## Features